Our Hiring Process

 If you wish to apply for a planting position with our company, the easiest way is to apply online via email.
 Listed below will be the information that will be required to ensure that your application receives the attention that it deserves.
 Applications which are made to our head office are examined and sorted, and are then forwarded to one or more of the appropriate supervisors who might be interested in reviewing your application.

 If you are not a Canadian citizen, you should ensure that you have a Canadian work visa in place and secured before applying.
 We do not assist with 'sponsored' work visa applications.
-If you are not a Canadian applicant and you do not include a working holiday visa with your application, we apologize, but we will not respond to your inquiry.
+Please note: We receive thousands of emails every year from non-Canadians.
+If you are not a Canadian applicant and you do not include a working holiday visa with your application, we will not respond to your inquiry.

 Additional Support & Management Positions

 The rest of this page is targeted mostly at persons interested in joining Folklore as tree planters.
-However, we sometimes hire new management and support staff externally, to complement our internal advancement program.
-As of February 2024, we are currently seeking applications from persons with the appropriate skill sets for the following positions: 1 head cook, 1 assistant cook, 2 checkers, 1 brushing crew supervisor.
+However, we sometimes do external hiring of new management and support staff, to complement our internal advancement program.
+We will add information here about potential staffing position opportunities in January 2025.

 Our Strengths